typst-community/guidelines/src/chapters/style/documentation.typ

   ```
 ]

-The return type can only be annotated once, on a single line after all parameters if any exist.
+The return type can only be annotated once, on a single line after all parameters, if any exist.
-For non function types the return type annotation can be used as a normal type annotation.
+A variable's documentation can also use the return type annotation syntax to annotate its own type.
+Items which bind a `function.with` expression should be treated as regular function definitions, i.e. their return type is the return type of the function when called, not `function` itself as would be the return value of `function.with`.

 #do-dont[
   ```typst